Skip to content

 The Rent Tribunal

-If you have a dispute with your landlord about rent, repairs, or other tenancy matters, you can apply to the Rent Tribunal (established under the Rent Tribunal Regulations 1985).
+If you have a dispute with your landlord about rent, repairs, or other tenancy matters, you can apply to the Rent Tribunal, established under the Rent Tribunal Regulations 1985.
+The tribunal can adjudicate disputes and issue binding decisions.

 Rent Increases